LIYunzhe1408/personal-website/content/_index.md

           date_start: '2021-09-04'
           date_end: '2021-06-30'
           description:  |2-
-              Responsibilities include:
+              Working on efficient inspection of products with computer vision algrithms in the manufacturing industry Responsibilities include:
               * Integrate concept of rigid body motion and the robot with Eigen library in C++
               * Develop algorithms to detect screws, holes to inspect automotive engine assembly results